dair-ai/keep-learning-ml/README.md

 - An ML/NLP tool you want to quickly demo
 - A piece of code
 - A piece of news on AI
+- A philosophical/ethical view of ML
+- A topic about AI's broader impact on society
 - Experience sharing on how you solved a bug or ran an ML experiment
 - Really, anything you would like to share related to machine learning

 As you can see, you don't need to be an expert at anything.
-This is to encourage you to learn something new everyday.
+This is to encourage you to learn something new everyday and share with the community.
+I discourage self-promotion, ads, or talking about commercial products.
+We want to focus on accessible information and open source.

 ### Why should you join?

-To encourage yourself to keep learning everyday and of course to meet/connect with awesome people from the ML community.
+To encourage yourself to keep learning everyday and, of course, to meet/connect with awesome people from the ML community.

 Please ensure to follow the [code of conduct](https://github.com/dair-ai/dair-ai.github.io/blob/master/CODE_OF_CONDUCT.md).
 Ideally, we want to build an inclusive community where we learn from each other but respect each other as well.